Voravity/G1-Fitness/README.md

     SESSION_SECRET=super-secret-session-string

     # Populate Database
-    In terminal do:
-    npm run seed
+    In terminal continue on server directory and do: npm run seed

-    This will populate the Muscle Groups and Exercises
+    This will populate the Database Muscle Groups and Exercises

     # Start The Server
     In terminal do: